adem-fennani/order-confirmation-agent/README.md

 ## Overview

-Order Confirmation Agent is a modern, AI-powered system for confirming customer orders via both web chat and SMS.
-It leverages FastAPI, Twilio, and Google Generative AI to provide a seamless, multilingual (French/English) conversational experience for order validation, modification, and confirmation.
+Order Confirmation Agent is a modern, AI-powered system for confirming customer orders.
+It features a browser extension to automatically detect purchases from e-commerce sites (like Facebook Marketplace) and initiates a confirmation flow via Facebook Messenger, web chat, or SMS.
+The system leverages FastAPI, a Chrome Extension, and Google Generative AI to provide a seamless, multilingual (French/English) conversational experience for order validation, modification, and final confirmation.

 ---

+## Core Workflow

+1.  **Order Detection**: A browser extension, running on sites like Facebook Marketplace, automatically scrapes order details upon checkout completion.
+2.  **Order Creation**: The extension sends the scraped data to the backend API, which creates a new order in the database.
+3.  **Automated Confirmation**: Upon order creation, the agent automatically sends a confirmation message to the user via Facebook Messenger.
+4.  **Conversational Agent**: The user interacts with the AI agent on Messenger to confirm, modify, or cancel their order.
+5.  **Status Update**: The order status is updated in the database based on the conversation outcome.

+---

 ## Features

-- **Conversational Order Confirmation**: Interact with customers to confirm, modify, or cancel orders.
-- **Web & SMS Support**: Customers can chat via a web interface or receive/respond to SMS (Twilio integration).
+- **Automated Order Detection**: A browser extension automatically captures order details from e-commerce confirmation pages.
+- **Facebook Messenger Integration**: Proactively sends order confirmation messages and handles the conversation on Messenger.
-- **AI-Powered Dialogues**: Uses Google Generative AI (via LangChain) for natural, context-aware conversations.
+- **AI-Powered Dialogues**: Uses Google Generative AI for natural, context-aware, multilingual (French/English) conversations.
-- **Multilingual**: Detects and responds in French or English automatically.
+- **Multi-channel Support**: Also supports confirmation via a web interface and SMS (Twilio).
-- **Order Management**: Create, view, and update orders with customer details, items, and status.
+- **Order Management**: A web UI to view, manage, and interact with all orders and conversations.
-- **Delivery Address Handling**: Ensures delivery address is collected and confirmed before finalizing orders.
-- **Persistent Storage**: Uses SQLite for storing orders and conversation history.
+- **Persistent Storage**: Uses a SQLite database to store all order and conversation data.
-- **Extensible & Modular**: Clean separation of agent logic, API, services, and database layers.
+- **Extensible & Modular**: Cleanly separates the agent logic, API, external services, and the browser extension.

 ---